HRLPC Home Distance Maintained By Parking Trail Walk Historical Info

 Once past the curve you'll find a side-fork which bears left, while the main right fork goes behind several modern industrial buildings, continuing straight towards the river.
 (The earthen dike you're walking along contained the 30-acre Adams Pond for the mill's water power.)

 Near the end of the dike the path goes down a flight of steps on the left, with the river ahead.
 At the bottom, a short side trip to the right, down the river, gives the hiker a view of the old sandstone dam ruins and the frame of the brick hydroelectric structure built by the E.E.Hilliard Company around 1907.
-This dam burst during the great New England Hurrricane of 1938.
+This dam burst during the great New England Hurricane of 1938.

 Returning to the main river trail, it goes upstream along the river, always following orange blazes, and past a wooden bench.
 Nearby is a side trail, back into the woods, to an earlier dam with some modern-day carvings.
 The date here is an authentic 1867.